 I started this blog to talk about converting your basement into a useful livable space.
 Which, by the way, is the cheapest way in a house to expand bar none.

 However, I ended up talking about the roof, mailboxes, and attic.
 It’s all because someone asks and I just don’t feel like spending the time to explain this one person.
-I just feel it’s related home improvement stuff and so I write about it here so it’s genuinely helps many others.
+I just feel it’s related home improvement stuff and so I write about it here so it’s genuinely helping many others.

 When looking to replace a roof, the first thing you need to do is figure out what kind of material you want to use.